 Two associated companies of the Group are also engaged in home and fashion retailing.
-Regent Corporation, USA, a 49% associated company of our Group, through its wholly-owned subsidiary, owns the exclusive rights to use and sub-license the Laura Ashley trademarks and copyrights in the U.S. The Benjamin Barker Group Pte Ltd, Singapore, in which the Group has a 20% stake, has successfully promoted its range of men's lifestyle fashion wear with its unique chic designs in Singapore.
-It has expanded overseas.
+Regent Corporation, USA, a 49% associated company of our Group, through its wholly-owned subsidiary, owns the exclusive rights to use and sub-license Laura Ashley trademarks and copyrights in the U.S. The Benjamin Barker Group Pte Ltd, Singapore, in which the Group has a 20% stake, has successfully promoted its range of men's lifestyle fashion wear with its unique chic designs.
+Its brand presence in regional malls in Malaysia is actively being pursued.